Trying to save South Africa's first language - BBC News

 "Unless we do something about it, our culture is going to die.
 We are fighting for our culture when we fight for our language," he says.

-And so for these communities the fight is for a shared identity, a sense of belonging - and therefore a legacy for future generations
+And so for these communities the fight is for a shared identity, a sense of belonging - and therefore a legacy for future generations.